-- 1. Students enrolled in a paid practicum must have an approved job with a Training Plan Agreement on file by Thursday, September 10, 2020.
-If a student has not secured an approved job by the deadline, the student will be assigned to an unpaid training experience by the course instructor. - 2.
+- 1. Students enrolled in a paid practicum must have an approved job by the 10th day of instruction with a Training Plan Agreement on file by the 15th day of instruction.
+If a student has not secured an approved job by the 10th day deadline, the student will receive a schedule change. - 2.
 New to district students will be provided 10 days from the date of enrollment in a paid practicum course to secure employment with an approved training site. - 3.
 All students must meet the minimum work hour requirements in accordance with their assigned credit hours earned for the course. - 4.
-Practicum teachers and students must maintain accurate records verifying student employment, hours worked, and work-site visitation including: Paid Training Plan Agreement, Pay-Stubs, Work Schedules, and Mileage Reports.
+Practicum teachers and students must maintain accurate records verifying student employment, hours worked, and work-site visitation including Paid Training Plan Agreement, Pay-Stubs, Work Schedules, and Mileage Reports.